YJZFlora/BearMap-FloraMap/README.md

 - Implement an Autocomplete system where a user types in a partial query string.
 - Implement the method to draw red dot markers on each of the matching locations.

+Heroku

+- Deploy the street mapping application to the web.

 **Click me to try:**